 You can make your wishes known

 One of the benefits of a sound estate plan is the ability to formalise your wishes in writing.
-This can help in the instance someone contests what you’ve said you want after you’ve passed away, or if you’re no longer around, or able to speak for yourself.
+This can help if someone contests what you’ve said you want after you’ve passed away, or if you’re unable to speak for yourself.

 You could minimise disagreements

 Unfortunately, disputes often arise when unsettled assets need to be distributed among others—especially if there are no clear guidelines set.
-Being prepared with an estate plan could go a long way in preventing disputes from arising should family members be made to divide assets among themselves or make other hard decisions on your behalf.
+Being prepared with an estate plan could go a long way in preventing disputes should family members need to divide assets among themselves or make other hard decisions on your behalf.

 You may improve tax consequences for your heirs

-As the distribution of assets (including income) can come with different tax obligations, a good estate plan might also minimise any tax that may be payable by your heirs.
-For instance, if they have to sell something they’ve inherited, depending on the type of asset, they may need to pay capital gains tax.
+As the distribution of assets (including your income) can come with different tax obligations, a good estate plan might also minimise any tax that your heirs would need to pay.
+For instance, if they decide to sell something they’ve inherited, depending on the type of asset, they may need to pay capital gains tax.
 Estate planning, particularly with the guidance of estate planning specialists, could reduce these extra tax costs.

 Key points when creating your estate plan

-Think about drawing up a will and whether you want something that’s legally binding
+Consider drawing up a will and whether you want something legally binding

-A solicitor or estate planning lawyer can help you draw up a will that is legally binding and that covers what you’d like to happen with your assets, children (if you have any) and your funeral, when you die.
+A solicitor or estate planning lawyer can help you draw up a will that is legally binding and covers what you’d like to happen with your assets, children (if you have any) and funeral when you die.

-It’s important this document is kept up to date to also ensure any changes to your situation (marriage, divorce, separation or otherwise) are accounted for, so those who matter most are taken care of.
+It’s important this document is kept up to date, and be sure any changes to your situation (marriage, divorce, separation or otherwise) are accounted for, so those who matter most are taken care of.

-While it’s also possible to draw up your own will (there are various kits available online), these mightn’t be adequate in complex situations, which is why engaging a professional may still be worthwhile.
+While it’s also possible to draw up your own will (there are various kits available online), these may not be adequate in complex situations, which is why engaging a professional is still worthwhile.

-After all, if your will is deemed invalid, your estate will be distributed according to the law in your state (which may not align with your wishes) and claims could be made by unintended recipients.
+A word of warning: if your will is deemed invalid, your estate will be distributed according to the law in your state (which may not align with your wishes), and claims could be made by unintended recipients.
 This is why it’s a good idea to enlist the services of an estate planning specialist, even if you think your situation is relatively simple.

 Review your nominated beneficiaries for any super or insurance you might have

-In addition, if you have insurance outside of super, you may want to ensure that you’ve listed your beneficiaries on your insurance policy and that those beneficiaries are also kept up to date.
+In addition, if you have insurance outside of super, make sure you’ve listed your beneficiaries on your insurance policy and that those beneficiaries are also kept up to date.